 The five faculty members at Williams-Mystic develop and implement their courses in close coordination with one another and share the work of organizing and mounting field seminars.
 As such they model interdisciplinary teaching in ways not often seen here in Williamstown.
 This fellowship will enable a Williams College faculty member to participate in this immersive semester and observe this interdisciplinary collaboration up close.

-Eligibility and responsibilities: All Williams faculty members are eligible to apply; generally, preference will be given to tenured faculty members but assistant professors and lecturers/senior lecturers may also apply.
+Eligibility and responsibilities: All Williams faculty members are eligible to apply.
+Generally, preference will be given to tenured faculty members but assistant professors and lecturers/senior lecturers may also apply.
 You need not have disciplinary expertise related to the oceans.
-Fellows will be expected to be in residence for the semester, to participate in all of the field seminars, to contribute either guest lectures or seminars to existing courses as appropriate and devised in consultation with the Williams-Mystic faculty members, to seek ways to adapt and translate aspects of the pedagogy of Williams-Mystic back into her/his own teaching, and to share her/his observations with faculty at Williams.
-Fellows will not be responsible for developing or teaching a course while at Williams-Mystic.
+Fellows will be expected to be in residence and active participants in the program for the semester, but they are not responsible for developing or teaching a course while there.
+Instead, they participate in all of the field seminars and contribute either guest lectures or seminars to existing courses as appropriate and devised in consultation with the Williams-Mystic faculty members.
+Fellows are also expected to seek ways to adapt and translate aspects of the pedagogy of Williams-Mystic back into her/his own teaching, and to share her/his observations with faculty at Williams.
+Attendance at the spring semester Williams-Mystic Council meeting (usually held in Williamstown) is expected, and each Fellow is asked to submit a written report to the Dean of the Faculty at the end of their residency.

 Terms: This semester will count as an active teaching semester.
 That is, the faculty fellow at Williams-Mystic will receive full teaching credit for the semester and 100% salary and benefits as well as a housing subsidy.